whoisYeshua/Nike-RU-release-checker/README.md

-# Nike RU stock checker
+# Nike RU release checker

 ## About:
 Script that accesses the Nike API to get product information from the main feed and stores it at localstorage.